FOREX-Yen rises, yuan pares losses as Sino-U.S. tariffs kick in

 The yen strengthened on Monday, thanks to bigger appetites for safe-haven assets as Washington and Beijing put additional tariffs on each other's exports, adding to the gloom hanging over the global economic outlook.

-The United States slapped 15% tariffs on a variety of Chinese goods on Sunday - including footwear, smartwatches and flat-panel televisions - while China imposed new duties on U.S. crude oil.
-U.S. President Donald Trump said the two sides would still meet for talks later this month, but hopes for a resolution to the trade war have diminished.
+Gold, which tends be bought with the yen during times of economic uncertainty, also rose on Monday by the most in almost a week as investors were drawn to so-called risk-off trades.
+The offshore yuan initially fell trading but pared its losses after a private survey on Chinese manufacturing in August beat market expectations.

+Declines in Asian shares on Monday offered more evidence that traders were steering from risk, which is likely to be an important factor behind currency market swings in the coming weeks.
 "There are a lot of risk events this week from U.S. and Chinese economic data, which should help us see who is hurting more from the trade war, but we don't think a solution is imminent," said Rodrigo Catril, senior foreign-exchange strategist at National Australia Bank in Sydney.
-Gold, which like the yen tends to find favor during uncertain times, also rose on Monday by the most in almost a week as investors were drawn to so-called risk-off trades.
-Declines in Asian shares also showed investors steering away from risk.

-Risk sentiment could also take a hit due to ongoing protests in Hong Kong over China's rule of the city.
-Foreign exchange trading could be subdued on Monday as U.S. financial markets are closed for the Labour Day holiday.

 German Chancellor Angela Merkel's conservatives and her coalition partners held off a surge in far-right support in two state elections in eastern Germany on Sunday.
 The result averted an immediate political crisis in Europe's largest economy, but expectations are high that the European Central Bank will cut interest rates at its next monetary policy meeting on Sept.
 12, which could weigh on the euro.